AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Model

 The uni-decoder model follows a standard autoregressive decoder formulation.
 Given an input sequence composed of the context snippet and an anonymized pasted snippet, the task for the model is to learn an injective mapping $\mathcal{A}: B\rightarrow V\cup \Sigma$ that maps each variable in the pasted snippet to a unique symbol in the context or declares a new variable not currently defined.
 The learnt mapping, $y = \mathcal{A}(x)$, is represented as a string of the following format: $"\texttt{\_\_\_v31}~ \texttt{weight\_decay}~ |~ \texttt{\_\_\_v40}~ \texttt{scheduler}~ |$ $\texttt{\_\_\_v27}~ \texttt{optimizer}"$.
 The uni-decoder models the following probability distribution:

 where $N$ is the number of symbols to de-anonymize.

-\paragraph{parallel-decoder Transformer} While the uni-decoder model allows us to de-anonymize all variables jointly, it does not calculate an individual probability for each symbol, i.e., in the uni-decoder model the probability of the name of each symbol is conditioned on the ones predicted before.
+\paragraph{Parallel-decoder Transformer} While the uni-decoder model allows us to de-anonymize all variables jointly, it does not calculate an individual probability for each symbol, i.e., in the uni-decoder model the probability of the name of each symbol is conditioned on the ones predicted before.
 Thus we cannot estimate the uncertainty of de-anonymizing any particular symbol.
 For example in \autoref{fig:architecture}, de-anonymizing might be straightforward for all symbols except from \texttt{\_\_\_v122}.
 However, the uni-decoder model would assign a low probability to the entire output sequence.
 To alleviate this problem, we propose a parallel-decoder model -- a variant of the parallel-decoder transformer~\cite{guo2022learning} -- which creates a copy of the decoder (with shared weights) for each anonymized symbol in the anonymized pasted snippet.
 Then, each decoder predicts a name independently from the rest, factorizing the output distribution per-symbol.
+This transformer formulation allows to perform code snippet adaptation \textit{selectively} -- surfacing only model predictions having probabilities above a certain threshold and outputting "holes" in places where the model is uncertain.
+See RQ3 \autoref{sec:thresholds} for more details on selective code adaptation and thresholding.

-Specifically, as shown in Fig.~\ref{fig:parallel-decoder}, the parallel-decoder consists of a standard encoder $\mathcal{E}$ encoding the input sequence $x$ once (as in the uni-decoder model).
+Specifically, as shown in \autoref{fig:parallel-decoder}, the parallel-decoder consists of a standard encoder $\mathcal{E}$ encoding the input sequence $x$ once (as in the uni-decoder model).
 Then, for each sample we spawn $N$ decoders (where $N$ is the number of distinct anonymized symbols in an input $x$) tasked with de-anonymizing each symbol independently.
 In lieu of the standard start-of-sequence token, each decoder accepts as initial input the name of the anonymized symbol that it should predict.
-This factorized the output probability distribution as
+This factorizes the output probability distribution as